NXP eIQ Neutron Kernel Selective Kernel Registration#

 Export kernel selection file#

-To turn on this feature on the side of NXP ExecuTorch backend, use the parameter --dump_kernel_selection_code in
+To enable this feature in the NXP ExecuTorch backend, use the parameter --dump_kernel_selection_code in

 aot_neutron_compile.py.
 An example with the CifarNet model: